gitpitch/gitpitch/README.md

 - To colleagues, clients or customers
 - Or at meetups or conferences

 Then GitPitch is for you.
-Simply capture your ideas in Markdown and let GitPitch automatically turn those ideas into compelling, responsive, online slideshow presentations.
+Simply capture your ideas in Markdown and let GitPitch automatically turn those ideas into compelling, responsive, online and offline slideshow presentations.

 ## How does GitPitch work?

 ![TERMINAL](images/gp-terminal.png)

 No more Keynote.
 No more PowerPoint.
 Just Markdown.
-Then git-commit on any branch within a public GitHub repo.
+Then git-commit on any branch within a public GitHub, GitLab or Bitbucket repo.

 ## GitPitch slideshow presentations are compelling